Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/creating-actions/about-actions.md

 ---
 title: About actions
-intro: 'Actions are individual tasks that you can combine to create jobs and customize your workflow.
-You can create your own actions, or use and customize actions shared by the {% data variables.product.prodname_dotcom %} community.'
+intro: "Actions are individual tasks that you can combine to create jobs and customize your workflow.
+You can create your own actions, or use and customize actions shared by the {% data variables.product.prodname_dotcom %} community."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /articles/about-actions
   - /github/automating-your-workflow-with-github-actions/about-actions
   - /actions/automating-your-workflow-with-github-actions/about-actions
   - /actions/building-actions/about-actions
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: overview
 topics:
   - Action development